anaebonam-izuchukwu/Quiz-game/README.md

 ﻿# Quiz-game
-This game consist of some questions in which you are to answer true or false\n Enjoy and have fun
+This game consist of some questions in which you are to answer true or false

+Enjoy and have fun